European Pillar of Social Rights - Overview

 Delivering on a more social and fair Europe is a key priority for the European Commission.
 The European Pillar of Social Rights has been put forward to serve as a compass for a process leading to renewed socio-economic convergence.
-In this framework, the Pillar is supported by a scoreboard of key indicators to screen employment and social performances of participating Member States.

 The outline of the European Pillar of Social Rights is divided into three main dimensions in the field of employment and social policies.
 Each of these headings contains a number of policy domains, to which different principles are attached.

-Equal opportunities and access to the labour market
+- Equal opportunities and access to the labour market

 This includes skills development, life-long learning and active support for employment.
 All these elements are all indispensable to increase employment opportunities, facilitate transitions between different employment statuses and improve the employability of individuals.

-Dynamic labour markets and fair working conditions
+- Dynamic labour markets and fair working conditions

-Needed to establish an adequate and reliable balance of rights and obligations between workers and employers.
+These are needed to establish an adequate and reliable balance of rights and obligations between workers and employers.
 They make sure that there is evenness between flexibility and security to facilitate job creation, job take-up and the adaptability of firms, and promoting social dialogue.

-Public support / Social protection and inclusion
+- Public support / Social protection and inclusion